graphhopper/graphhopper/docs/core/custom-models.md

 ##### Country

-Exclude a country with the help of the alpha2 codes and escape the value with escaped quotes `\"\"`:
+Exclude a country with the help of the alpha2 code and escape the value with escaped quotes `\"\"`:

 ```json
 {